With the Royal Australian Air Force

 The airframe had been dismantled and stored at Parafield in South Australia.
 Sid Marshall collected the aircraft and stored the parts on a nearby farm until 1954.
 He then attempted to move the aircraft back to Sydney in order to use it for spare parts for other DC-2’s he had purchased.
 Unfortunately the truck transporting the aircraft broke down on the Glen Osmond Road as it was leaving Adelaide and some of the wing sections were left at a garage and stored for 12 years.

-In 1966 Sid Marshall returned for the wings and they were transported to Sydney and stored with other DC-2 parts in a storage compound at Bankstown Airport where it remained until 1979 when it was sold to the West Albury Rotary Club.
+In 1966 Sid Marshall returned for the wings and they were transported to Sydney and stored with other DC-2 parts in a storage compound at Bankstown Airport where it remained until 1979 when Rotary Club of Albury West.

 RAAF A30-11 over Canberra